twelvegoats/udacity-javascript-exercises/lesson-5-async-javascript/exercises/starter/README.md

 ---
 Let's make some code work better with async/await and try/catch blocks.

 Our friend Whiskers has a new function on his site.
-No, when you click the button on his page, he'll get a message saying how many notifications he has.
+Now, when you click the button on his page, he'll get a message saying how many notifications he has.

 The only problem is that it's not working.
 Here's what's going on ...